 How to Tell When to Change Air Filters

-Manufacturers usually tell you to change your air filter every 30-60 days to ensure that they work full capacity.
+Manufacturers usually tell you to change your air filter every 30-60 days to ensure that they work at full capacity.
 Suppose you are particularly susceptible to allergies, such as hay fever.

 In that case, you may benefit from replacing them more often to ensure that you always have clean and good-quality air circulating in your home.
 However, your location will also affect how often you need to change your air filter.